siangernlow/tp/docs/UserGuide.md

 ### Generating all people in contact with an infected person: `generatePeople`

-Shows a list of people who were in contact with an infected person in the past 2 weeks.
+Shows a list of people who where in contact with an infected person in the past 2 weeks.

-Format `listAllPersonsInContact PERSON_INDEX`
+Format: `generatePeople INDEX`

 * People listed were in contact with the infected person of the index given.
 * The result given is a filtered list of people who visited the same locations as that the infected person in the past 2 weeks.